-The Remuneration Policy does not provide for end of contract indemnities for non-executive directors nor does it normally do so for executive directors.
+The Remuneration Policy does not provide for end of contract indemnities for non-executive directors.

-As concerns other key management personnel, if it is considered to be in the best interests of the Company, considering the importance of a senior manager's position in the organisation of the company, agreements may be entered into which involve the payment of special indemnities, usually equal to a certain number of month's or year's salary, if an employment relationship is terminated by initiative of the Company for reasons other than "just cause"; reference is also made here to the prevailing market practices at the time.
+As concerns other key management personnel, included executive directors, if it is considered to be in the best interests of the Company and in relation to the importance of a senior manager's position in the organisation of the company, agreements may be entered into which involve the payment of special indemnities, usually equal to a certain number of month's or year's salary, if an employment relationship is terminated by initiative of the Company for reasons other than "just cause"; reference is also made here to the prevailing market practices at the time.
 In consideration of those practices no linkage is generally made between these possible payments and the performance of the Company.
+In particular, agreements providing for severance payment (trattamento di fine mandato) and exit payment in case of termination of the office (indennità di fine carica) for the Chief Executive Officer, as well as severance payment (trattamento di fine carica) for the General Manager for the Co-Ordination of Operations and Chief Financial Officer, has been entered into.

-In all other cases, should an employment relationship terminate early for reasons other than just cause, key management personnel are paid an indemnity in accordance with the provisions of the law and of the national labour contract for the senior management of industrial companies and in some cases together with an additional amount calculated on a fair pay basis.
+In all other cases, should an employment relationship terminate early for reasons other than just cause, key management personnel are paid an indemnity in accordance with the provisions of the law and of the national labour contract for the senior management of industrial companies in force and in some cases together with an additional amount calculated on a fair pay basis.